SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 ***

-Fluttershy was sitting on the couch when Rarity came back from answering the door, she had a package in her magic.
+Fluttershy was sitting on the couch when Rarity came back from answering the door.
+Rarity had a package in her magic.

 "I'm going to go put this on, when I get back we can start practicing again," Rarity said.

 "Okay," Fluttershy said.

-Rarity left the room, Fluttershy sat on the couch and thought about Rainbow's request.
+Rarity left the room.

+Fluttershy sat on the couch and thought about Rainbow's request.

 *Rainbow said she wanted to show me how much she cares, wouldn't it be wild if she was planning on asking me out.*